 For the last few months, I haven’t felt like me.

 It all started back in September, when I had to call myself an ambulance after a weekend of chest pain, then feeling ill on the way to work.
 My arms were numb, heart was racing, I had chest pain and I couldn’t breathe.
 Heart attack?
 Nope, panic attack.

 I didn’t want to get caught in the downwards spiral towards anxiety but it has been hard not to.
 Something I thought could be just a one off has turned into something I’ve had to battle daily.

 Having never suffered with anxiety, panic or any mental health problems, its safe to say the whole thing has winded me slightly.
 I can’t believe how debilitating it’s been, how something rooted in psychology has produced such a physiological reaction.

 I am drained, I have no energy and everyday things have become riddled with anxiety.
 I can’t sleep without worrying that I won’t wake up, and every time I feel pain anywhere in my body, from toothache to sore muscles, I think there’s something wrong with me.

 My brain has not let me think that I am okay.
-I am frustrated because I should be happy: I have a great job, a great relationship, a lovely family, a good degree… But I just haven’t had the energy to enjoy things at the moment.
+I am frustrated because I should be happy: I have a great job, a lovely family, a good degree… But I just haven’t had the energy to enjoy things at the moment.
 Even Christmas Day, one of my favourite times of year, was a struggle.
 As I sat down for lunch, a wave of nausea hit me and I was totally overwhelmed with panicky feelings.

 “I think I’m going to die.”